 - Machine 3 – 12 hours.

-Semi-finished products Production Orders are created in the same location as the finished good Production Order.
-Completed semi-finished products should be output to either the Shop floor location of the top-level order or the connected warehouse location.
+Semi-finished products production orders are created in the same location as the finished good production order.
+Completed semi-finished products should be output to either the Shop floor location of the top-level order or the connected components location.

 - Status of the order is Planned.

-Release of semi-finished products Production Orders should be executed manually.
-This will create related orders (Stock Transfer, Purchase Orders) necessary for that order.
-These created orders are not visible in the Related Orders tab of the top-level finished product.
+Release of semi-finished products production orders should be executed manually.
+This will create related orders (stock transfers, purchase orders) necessary for that order.
+These created orders will not be visible in the Related Orders tab of the top-level finished product.